Growing Zones Guide: Zone 7

 Evergreens add texture, architecture, and privacy to your landscape.
 Having something green in your yard year-round boosts interest and beauty, and these plants are generally maintenance-free and easy to grow.
 If you’re near the ocean in Zone 7, consider planting one of several varieties of palm trees that provide show-stopping foliage patterns and a tropical feel to your yard.

 Leyland Cypress Tree (shown below): The Leyland Cypress grows to 40-60 feet tall in its maturity and provides a ton of privacy along with soft, non-prickly foliage that birds find inviting.
-A very fast grower—from 3-5 feet per year— this tree can tolerate most soil conditions except for the harshest arid climates and forms a beautiful cone shape with or without pruning.
+One of the fastest growing trees—from 3-5 feet per year— this tree can tolerate most soil conditions except for the harshest arid climates and forms a beautiful cone shape with or without pruning.

 Austrian Pine Tree: The Austrian Pine is a popular evergreen choice for urban settings due to its high tolerance for lower air quality.
 It tolerates smog, salt, clay soil, drought, and other environmental challenges that many other evergreens cannot.
 At a mature height of 40-60 feet, these trees are an excellent windscreen for areas that experience strong storms and high winds.
 They can also be planted in a row to provide privacy.